MIMUW-RL/improved_overparametrization_tmlr/README.md

 There are two scripts.
 The first one `grid_search.py` is producing the output data for the grid plot like in Fig.2 in the paper.

-It has several command line parameters and can be executed using for example
+It has several command line parameters and can be executed using for example using
 ```
 python3 grid_search.py 10 0 BasicNet1L
 ```